 Select Wines

 The 2015 Oakville Ranch Chardonnay was produced from yields that were much lower than in a normal vintage.
-In addition these grapes were harvested the earliest on record for the vineyard block – picked in August.
+In addition, these grapes were harvested the earliest on record for the vineyard block – picked in August.
 The wine was fermented entirely in barrel and underwent full malolactic fermentation.
 It is very aromatic with notes of citrus (orange) and citrus blossom with some spicier notes as well.
 Despite the full secondary fermentation, this wine shows plenty of acidity which is tempered by a noticeable weight.
 This bottling is a rich representation of this varietal.
 The finish is extended but very lively due to its brightness.

-The 2014 Field Blend was is a nod to early wines in the valley where multiple varietals were grown, harvested and fermented together – a blend from the vineyard rather than from the winemaker.
+The 2014 Field Blend was a nod to early wines in the valley where multiple varietals were grown, harvested and fermented together – a blend from the vineyard rather than from the winemaker.
 This field blend is composed of 73% Zinfandel and 27% Petite Sirah.
 Ripe notes of blackberry (think blackberry jam) show on the bouquet; it has a noticeable Zinfandel bouquet, offering a bit of pepper spice as well.
 Ripe on the palate, this wine drinks very well by itself in its youth.

 The 2012 Oakville Ranch Robert’s Cabernet Franc is made in honor of Bob Miner; this wine initially shows a smoky characteristic on the bouquet but as it opens this is replaced by plenty of fruit including red and black cherry, blackberry and a more subtle floral component.
 Fairly supple on the palate it finishes with earthy slightly drying tannins.